XFTI-MalwareThreatResearch/dotnetutils/README.md

 ### Documentation

+Docs can be built using mkdocs build

+Requirements:
+pip install mkdocs mkdocs-material mkdocstrings[python]

-All functions have docstrings which describe what they do and their parameters etc.  HTML documentation can be found in docs/html.
+All functions have docstrings which describe what they do and their parameters etc.  HTML documentation can be found in the site directory.